RUCAIBox/RecSysDatasets/conversion_tools/usage/Anime.md

 ```

 3.Go the ``conversion_tools/`` directory
-and run the following command to get the Atomic files of Anime dataset.
+and run the following command to get the atomic files of Anime dataset.

 ```
 python run.py --dataset anime \